ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 The final part of this section is well written.

-### How does Ethereum Classic's technology and consensus mechanism (Proof of Work) work?
+### Section: How does Ethereum Classic's technology and consensus mechanism (Proof of Work) work?

 **Coinbase Statement:**